pringyy/Explore-MMO/timelog.md

 ### 6 Oct 2020

 * *2 hours* Read provided reading by my supervisor as preperation for my first meeting tomorrow

+### 7 Oct 2020

+* *0.5 hours* Read provided reading by my supervisor as preperation for my first meeting tomorrow